You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Land Transaction Tax (LTT) is payable by the purchaser of property in Wales.

 LTT is payable by the purchaser of residential or non-residential property in a land transaction occurring in Wales.
 Stamp Duty Land Tax (SDLT) is payable on land transactions in England and Northern Ireland and Land and Buildings Transaction Tax (LBTT) on land transactions in Scotland.
+Please see the separate factsheets for information on SDLT and LBTT.

 A transaction will trigger liability to LTT if it involves the acquisition of an interest in land.
 This will include a simple conveyance of land, such as buying a house, creating a lease or assigning a lease.